seatable/seatable-scripts/manual/plugins/columns.md

 Arguments

 * table:  table object
-* columnName: get the name of the column
+* columnName: the name of the column

 Example